 Harrisonburg lies within easy striking distance of three major ranges, the Blue Ridge and Shenandoah National park to the east, Massanutten Mountain to the north, and Alleghenies of the Washington National Forest to the west.
 Those three destinations add up to a plethora of outdoor possibilities.

 Shenandoah National Park is 20 miles to the east.
 Explore the South District and Central District of the preserve with ease.
 Head north from Swift Run Gap on Skyline Drive in the park, stopping to view South River Falls and enjoy its fine picnic area.
 Have a ball taking on the Bearfence Mountain Rock Scramble, which sounds tougher than it is, though you do use all fours.
 Heading south from Swift Run Gap, hike to Hightop and grab more views.
 Take the Rocky Mount Trail for panoramas from geological rock upthrusts.
-And there’s much more at Virginia’s special national park.

-West of town, George Washington National Forest presents plenty of mountain recreation, Fish, camp, and hike at Todd Lake, North River or Hone Quarry campgrounds.
+West of town, George Washington National Forest presents plenty of mountain recreation.
+Fish, camp, and hike at Todd Lake, North River or Hone Quarry campgrounds.
 Todd Lake and Elkhorn Lake also offer scenic stillwater paddling, with mountains rising in the background.
 Both short nature trails and longer paths wander through these highlands perched against the West Virginia border.

 STRASBURG

-Strasburg’s history dates back to the Revolutionary War, perhaps that is part of it being the antique capital of Virginia.
+Strasburg is another historic town — perhaps that is part of it being the antique capital of Virginia.
 The town is a quick jumping off point for outdoor recreation in the adjacent Washington National Forest as well as the north end of Shenandoah National Park.
 The North Fork Shenandoah River flows through Strasburg and adds more outdoor opportunities.

 Elizabeth Furnace is just a few miles distant.
-Visit the recreation area centered with a former iron furnace located on Passage Creek, a fine trout stream that also happens to have a highly recommended campground along it.
+Visit the recreation area centered around a former iron furnace located on Passage Creek, a fine trout stream that also happens to have a highly recommended campground along it.
 Hikers, equestrians and mountain bikers can explore the trail network at Elizabeth Furnace.
 The paths range high and low along the slopes above passage Creek.

 Visit Shenandoah National Park from the north entrance.
 Stop at Dickey Ridge Visitor Center to get oriented, then visit the Fox Farm for a taste of yesteryear Virginia rural lifeways.
 Walk to the top of Compton Peak, surveying the domain below.
 Or just make a relaxing trip on Skyline Drive, one of the world’s first scenic motorways.